 - urinary tract infection.

-As the symptoms of prostate enlargement are similar to prostate cancer, it’s important to see your doctor if you have any of the symptoms of an enlarged prostate.
+As the symptoms of prostate enlargement are similar to prostate cancer, it’s important to see your healthcare provider if you have any of the symptoms of an enlarged prostate.
 Even if the symptoms are mild, they could be caused by a condition that needs to be investigated.
-Any blood in your urine must be investigated by a GP to rule out other more serious conditions.
+Any blood in your urine must be investigated to rule out other more serious conditions.

 To find out whether your prostate gland is enlarged, you'll need to have a few tests.
-Your doctor will also ask you about any medicines you are taking that they may not know about.
-Some medicines can make urinary symptoms worse.
+Some medicines can make urinary symptoms worse so your healthcare provider will also need to ask you about any medicines or supplements you're taking that they may not know about.

-Some tests will be done by a GP and, if needed, others will be carried out by a doctor who specialises in urinary problems (urologist).
+Some tests will be done by by your healthcare provider and, if needed, others will be carried out by a doctor who specialises in urinary problems (urologist).

-Your doctor will ask about your symptoms and concerns, and how they affect your quality of life.
-It’s useful to have a diary of your symptoms when you speak to your doctor.
+Your healthcare provider will ask about your symptoms and concerns, and how they affect your quality of life.
+It’s useful to have a diary of your symptoms when you talk to them.

-To assess your symptoms you and your doctor could use the International Prostate Assessment Score.
+To assess your symptoms you and your healthcare provider could use the International Prostate Assessment Score.
 It includes questions such as:

 "In the last 4 weeks, how often have you noticed the following symptoms:

-This can be an uncomfortable and stressful procedure and the doctor will always ask for your consent before doing a rectal examination.
+While this is a short examination it can be an uncomfortable and stressful.
+Your healthcare provider will always ask for your consent before doing a rectal examination.